n-blackwell/inst-377-football-app/README.md

 `GET /Teams`: Retrieves a teams page.
 `GET /Players:` Retrieves a player's page with player information.
 `GET /About`: Retrieves about page.
+`GET /players/info?playerid=x`: Retrieves Player data from database and updates entry if it is > 24 hours old.
+`GET /players/info?teamid=x&leagueid=y`: Retrieves teams data from database and updates entry if it is > 24 hours old..

 Each endpoint performs the specified action related to soccer content management.